Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: A Revision of Concepts for Forecasting and Uncertainty Quantification

 The LEAR-GARCH model follows a different approach.
 Instead of relying on ensemble-based estimators for the probabilistic forecast, the conditional variance is predicted by a GARCH model.
 Assuming an underlying conditional distribution, the conditional mean (given by the LEAR prediction) and the conditional variance (given by the GARCH prediction) constitute a probabilistic forecast (in the application, we assume that the conditional distribution is the normal distribution).
+Last, in the LEAR-CP model, conformal prediction is applied to the mean-forecasts of the LEAR model.

-While sharing a basic building block (the LEAR mean modeling), these two approaches are fundamentally different.
+While sharing a basic building block (the LEAR mean modeling), these approaches are fundamentally different.
 The GARCH approach quantifies uncertainty explicitly by modeling the conditional variance, whereas the LEAR-QRA approach captures uncertainty implicitly using an ensemble of predictors trained on different horizons.
-In particular, short-term training windows can account for recent increases in variance, as discussed in \cite{lago2021forecasting}.
+In particular, short-term training windows can account for recent increases in variance, as discussed in \cite{Lago2021ForecastingBenchmark}.
+Then the conformal prediction approach offers a third, and different approach to uncertainty quantification, as is explained in the next section.